-- 11 How do local COUNCIL and COMMUNITY groups affect your SINGLE-FAMILY development in each city?
-Respondents select from a 5-bin range from "Encourages development" to "Would not pursue development due to this factor". - 12 Before applying for rezoning or building permits, how does UNCERTAINTY in the END USES OF LAND allowed by the regulator affect development in each city?
+11 How do local COUNCIL and COMMUNITY groups affect your SINGLE-FAMILY development in each city?

+Respondents select from a 5-bin range from "Encourages development" to "Would not pursue development due to this factor".

+- 12 In general, how do current OFFICIAL PLANNING OBJECTIVES and ZONING BYLAWS affect residential development in each city?

 Respondents select from a 5-bin range from "Encourages development" to "Would not pursue development due to this factor". - 13 Are there any other comments or relevant information that you wish to add?
 An open comment box was provided to respondents.